Fire Risk Assessment Frequently Asked Questions

 The assessment must include any significant findings and any recommendations for improvement.

-When should the FRA be reviewed?
+When should the Fire Risk Assessment be reviewed?

-It is also a good idea to have the assessment reviewed by a competent person should it be deemed not to be “suitable and sufficient” or should a fire or other fire safety incident occur.
+It is also a good idea to have the fire risk assessment reviewed by a competent person should it be deemed not to be “suitable and sufficient” or should a fire or other fire safety incident occur.

 What you do pay for is an exceptional guaranteed ‘get it right first time’ service with jargon free, simple to understand recommendations that protect you, your business, your employees, your customers and your bottom line.
+Expert risk assessment done well.